mateusz-chochol/FlixBus-Ripoff/README.md

   - <del> map should ask for the permission to locate the user and set its center to the user location (and if user denies then the center should remain as the center of Europe) </del> (Done)
   - <del> if marker is picked it should always be visible </del> (Done)
   - optimize calls for locations even more with adding previous search history, previous map bounds history and calculating only necessarry area of locations to ask for (based on previous map bounds history)
+  - restrict showing only trips from today
+  - remove basicTrips.json collection and work only on trips.json
 - plan your journey page:
   - <del> create blank page with some static info </del> (Done)
   - think about what this page should contain